Home | About us

-A considerable amount of information about South Lanarkshire Leisure and Culture’s services and activities (including its Guide to Information in the Scheme) is published on the website.
-When seeking information about South Lanarkshire Leisure and Culture, please make full use of this website, to find out whether the information you are looking for is already available online.
+A considerable amount of information about South Lanarkshire Leisure and Culture’s services and activities is published on the website.
+This includes its Guide to Information in the Scheme.
+When seeking information about SLLC, please make use of this website to check whether the information is already available online.
 You can search the website through the on-screen navigation headings.

 Download the SLLC Gender Pay Gap Statement.

-This report outlines the achievements of South Lanarkshire Leisure and Culture during the period April 2021 to March 2022.
+This report outlines the achievements of South Lanarkshire Leisure and Culture during the period April 2023 to March 2024.

 Download the South Lanarkshire Leisure and Culture Annual Strategic Report

-South Lanarkshire Leisure and Culture's Business Plan
+South Lanarkshire Leisure and Culture's Board Meetings

 As a Leisure and Cultural Trust we have set ourselves the vision of providing opportunities to enrich people's lives.
 It is our job to ensure that fairness is a priority for all the work that we do.